JenaWoodburn/rock-paper-scissors/README.md

 rps.py is a Rock Paper Scissors game.

+How to Play

+Run the game from the command line:

+python game.py [-h] [-n NAME]

+Options

+-h, --help
+Show the help message and exit.

+-n NAME, --name NAME
+Specify your player name.

+Examples
+python game.py -n Alice
+python game.py --name Bob
+python game.py -h

+Commit history:

 Each iteration of the game increases in complexity.

 The iterations of the game are taken from Dave Gray's tutorial https://www.youtube.com/watch?v=H2EJuAcrZYU&amp;t=17794s